CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 and the block size and decompostion in the namelist file.
 The main trades offs are the relative efficiency of large square blocks versus model internal load balance as CICE computation cost is very small for ice-free blocks.
+The code is parallelized over blocks for both MPI and OpenMP.
 Smaller, more numerous blocks provides an opportunity for better load balance by allocating each processor both ice-covered and ice-free blocks.
 But smaller, more numerous blocks becomes